Beginner questions answered

 Have you considered signing up for a bitcoin savings plan?
 If you set up one with Swan bitcoin you get 10 dollars for free with my referral.

-You've reached the end of Do I need a bitcoin wallet to buy bitcoins?
+You've reached the end of How do cryptocurrencies gain more value?
 This website was made and is maintained by Jogi.
 You can follow me on twitter here: @proofofjogi.
 You can also directly support bitcoin is the better money dot com by leaving me a tip if you would like to.
 Thank you for your support.